Poor vehicle positioning and access slow technicians down, increase fatigue, and can make good equipment underperform.

 Does installation need a site review?

 Yes.
-Bay layout, air supply, vehicle size, and daily workflow should be checked before proposal.
+Bay layout, air supply, vehicle size, and daily workflow should be checked before requesting a quote.

 Is ergonomics part of the buying decision?